Smatek1001/AI_DnD/Items/Dice_of_Fortune_and_Ruin.md

 quest_item_for: [] # [[Quest Name]] (NEW)
 tags: ["#wondrous_item", "#attunement", "#custom"] # (NEW/ENHANCED)
 ---
-# 🎲 Dice of the Fated Duel
+# 🎲 Dice of Fortune and Ruin

 _Wondrous item, legendary (requires attunement)_